 Currently, thirteen U.S. and two international standards development organizations (SDOs) are developing and publishing the majority of the voluntary domestic codes and standards.
 These organizations typically work with the public and private sectors to craft standards.
 In the United States, the American National Standards Institute (ANSI) coordinates standards development, provides guidance on consensus building, recommends that no more than one standard is developed per technology, and acts as a central point of contact for the harmonization of international standards.
 Many agencies and organizations are contributing to the development of hydrogen-related codes and standards.

 Model Building Codes

-The United States has the most comprehensive system in the world to ensure the safety and performance of equipment and buildings for the commercial and residential sectors.
+The United States has the most comprehensive system in the world to enable the safety and performance of equipment and buildings for the commercial and residential sectors.
 This system comprises both voluntary and mandatory development of building codes and equipment standards.
 As with any new technology, product, or system, the existence of applicable codes and standards is an important enabler to commercialization efforts.

 Efforts are underway to support activities at the International Code Council and the National Fire Protection Association for the development and adoption of their family of model codes in the 44,000 jurisdictions in the United States.